Continuous and discontinuous topological quantum phase transitions

 We have also introduced the following dimensionless variables $\sigma=\Sigma/(v \Lambda)$, $\pi=\Pi/(v\Lambda)$, $x=k/\Lambda$.

-The $\sigma=-m$, $\pi=0$ corresponds to the massless Dirac fermion describing the continuous QPT between the TI and the NI, and this remains as the global minimum of $f$ up to critical strengths of $g_i$s.
-Consequently, the phase boundary between the TI and the NI in $d=3$ is determined by
+Note $\sigma=-m$, $\pi=0$ corresponds to the massless Dirac fermion describing the continuous QPT between the TI and NI, and remains as the global minimum of $f$ up to critical strengths of $g_i$s.
+Consequently, the phase boundary between the TI and NI is determined by